BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Enchant item: `enchant`

 This objectie is completed when the player enchants specified item with specified enchantment.
-The first argument is an item name, as defined it _items.yml_.
+The first argument is an item name, as defined it the _items_ section.
 Second one is the [enchantment](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html) and a level, separated with a colon.
 If you need to check for multiple enchantments you can add a list of them, separated by colons.